-5.- Do you agree that responsibility for the development and adoption of educational standards should remain a responsibility of IFAC?
+5. Do you agree that responsibility for the development and adoption of educational standards should remain a responsibility of IFAC?
 If not why not?

-First it is important to clarify that educational standards are not set under the responsibility of IFAC.
 Educational standards are set by the IAESB, an independent Board placed under the auspices of IFAC.
 Like for all other standard setting Boards, IFAC does not interfere in any way in the standard setting, it simply provides the administrative structure to host the Board.
 We see no reason for changing the existing model.

-6.- Should IFAC retain responsibility for the development and adoption of ethical standards for professional accountants in business?
+6. Should IFAC retain responsibility for the development and adoption of ethical standards for professional accountants in business?
 If not why not?

-Like for question 5 above, it is important to clarify that the Code of Ethics is at present not developed under the responsibility of IFAC.
-We are of the view that ethical standards for all accountants whether in business or in practice should continue to be developed in a single specific Board (see our response to question 4 above).
+The Code of Ethics is set by the IESBA, an independent Board placed under the auspices of IFAC.
+We are of the view that ethical standards for all accountants whether in business or in practice should continue to be set by a single specific Board under the auspices of IFAC while independence standards could appropriately be developed together with audit/assurance standards (see our response to question 4 above).

-7.- Do you believe the Monitoring Group should consider any further options for reform in relation to the organization of the standard setting boards?
+7. Do you believe the Monitoring Group should consider any further options for reform in relation to the organization of the standard setting boards?
 If so please set these out in your response along with your rationale.

-The MG could have considered a model closer to the one of the IFRS foundation whereby the standard Setting Board(s) being technical would have been mainly composed of members coming from the auditing profession and from the "users" group (preparers, audit committee members, analysts...) and where the regulators would have been in the oversight Board.
+The MG could have considered a model closer to the one of the IFRS foundation with a three tier structure, whereby the standard Setting Board(s) being technical would have been mainly composed of members coming from the auditing profession and from the "users" group (preparers, audit committee members, analysts...) and where the Governance body would have been multi stakeholders and the regulators would have been positioned in a Monitoring Board to oversee the respect of the public interest mission of the foundation (See our response to question 15 below) .

-8.- Do you agree that the focus of the board should be more strategic in nature?
+8. Do you agree that the focus of the board should be more strategic in nature?
 And do you agree that the members of the board should be remunerated?